-PR-10 impassable amona them; between Adjuntas and Ponce was blocked by a landslide of 1,300 cubic meters of mud.
-A pipe detachment blocked two lanes on Highway Luis A. Ferré in Cayey.
+Rains caused twenty-one (21) municipalities to be declared disaster areas by Presidential Disaster Declaration.
+Twenty-six (26) roads were impassable them; PR-10 among between Adjuntas and Ponce was blocked by a landslide of 1,300 cubic meters of mud.
+On Highway Luis A. Ferré in Cayey, detachment of a pipe blocked two lanes.
 A huge wall of forty (40) feet belonging to a housing project (Bairoa Wall) in the Municipality of Caguas collapsed in some areas, endangering the lives of more than a dozen (12) families who lived behind it.
 A family in the town of Moca became homeless when their three-story house collapsed; the family came out unharmed.
 The rains caused the ground to give way and split some of the columns, the land deposited outside the residence that gave way consisted of nineteen (19) feet of landfill and rough soil.
-Several landslides left some communities in the municipality of Utuado isolated; in the Barriada Nueva development, thirty (30) houses were in danger of collapsing as the river undermined the land of the local road which faces the residences.
-In the Monte Verde development, in the municipality of Manatí, three (3) families lost their homes in a sinkhole, and six (6) other houses sank, exposing the vents of other sinkholes.
-The construction of this development took place between hummocks and a total of eight (8) sinkholes that the developer fenced to isolate them from the 500 homes built.
-By Presidential Disaster Declaration Number 1552, FEMA has provided financing for recovery for the effects of Tropical Storm Jeanne, which caused multiple landslides virtually across the island.
-A total of seventy-two (72) municipalities received assistance because of this event.
-Presidential Emergency Declaration because of severe storms causing landslides and floods across the Island.
-The most affected municipalities were: Adjuntas, Aibonito, Cayey, Guayanilla, Jayuya, Juana Diaz, Lares, Maricao, Orocovis, Penuelas, Ponce, Salinas, Santa Isabel, Utuado, Villalba, Yabucoa and Yauco.
-Recovery assistance provided by FEMA was number 1613.
+Several landslides left some communities in the municipality of Utuado isolated; in Barriada Nueva development thirty (30) houses were in danger of collapsing as the river undermined the land of the local road which faces the residences.
+In the Monte Verde development, in the municipality of Manatí, three (3) families lost their homes in a sinkhole and six (6) other houses sank exposing the vents of other sinkholes.
+The construction of this development took place between hummocks and a total of eight (8)